iterative/dvc.org/content/docs/command-reference/import-url.md

 - `--label <text>` - user-assigned label(s) to add to the data.

 - `--meta key=value` - custom metadata to add to the data.

-- `--version-aware` - capture [cloud versioning] information (supported for certain cloud storage providers).
-By default, DVC will automatically do so only if the `url` contains a valid cloud versioning ID.
-Otherwsie, with this flat DVC will import the latest version of the file.

 - `-h`, `--help` - prints the usage/help message, and exit.